2 Bright Stars and a Planet in the East to Southeast Sky

 February 21, 2010 7 Comments

-[Editor's note: I notice that lots of people are still finding this now 2 year old post.
-If you are trying to find out what those bright stars (Venus and Jupiter) in the morning eastern sky are (July 2012), go to the front page of this blog at transientsky.wordpress.com for the latest posts.]
+[Editor's note: I notice that lots of people are still finding this now a few years old post.
+If you are trying to find out what those bright stars in the eastern evening sky (Sirius and Jupiter) and eastern Morning sky (Venus) are (Jan/Feb 2014), go to the front page of this blog at transientsky.wordpress.com for the latest posts.]

 When it is dark enough to see a few stars in the sky during evening twilight, look to the East and Southeast.
 About a third of the way from the horizon to the zenith (straight up), 3 bright “stars” can be seen spread out from due East to the South-South-East (see the chart below).